×

 Grassland and AMPI leadership said the sale aligns with each organization’s core competencies, said Schmidt.

 “AMPI has proudly called New Ulm home for more than 50 years.
 That won’t change.
 Our corporate office will remain right here, We’ll continue to play an active part in the community,” Schmidt said.
-“New Ulm sits at the heart of AMPI’s manufacturing plant network, connecting our cheese and dairy powder operations across the Midwest, including sits in Minnesota, Wisconsin, Iowa and South Dakota.”
+“New Ulm sits at the heart of AMPI’s manufacturing plant network, connecting our cheese and dairy powder operations across the Midwest, including sites in Minnesota, Wisconsin, Iowa and South Dakota.”

 Grassland Dairy Products offer a wide range of butter products and buttermilk concentrate.
 The company produces bulk, whipped, salted and unsalted butter, anhydrous milk fat and parchment wrap (cooking paper made from cellulose fiber, used mostly for baking and food preparation).